VanillaBite/azure-siem-honeypot/README.md

 2. Create a new **Resource Group** by searching Resource Groups in the search bar.
 ![Screenshot 2025-04-05 204607](./https://github.com/user-attachments/assets/235fd87c-73e3-4a91-a234-ff24e9e843c6) ![Screenshot 2025-04-05 204107](./https://github.com/user-attachments/assets/8699d538-d558-4b3c-99ee-5f67fbf2b211)
 3. Create a new Virtual Network, search for Virtual Networks in the search bar and follow previous steps.
-4. Create a new Virtual Machines by following the previous steps, be sure to not name it Honeypot, name it something innocuous such as 'desktop-01', or 'user-pc-01'.
+4. Create a new Virtual Machines by following the previous steps, be sure to not name it honeypot, name it something innocuous such as 'desktop-01', or 'user-pc-01'.
 5. Select an image to use for the VM, choose Windows 10 Pro ![image](./https://github.com/user-attachments/assets/c6b530c0-70ed-4d00-8f5d-067399e8d743)
 6. Make sure to choose a VM size you are comfortable with, as well as the OS disk type, I chose to use B1MS, and Standard HDD.
 7. Don't forget to select the Virtual Network you created earlier, and to enable deletion of public IP and NIC when VM is deleted. ![image](./https://github.com/user-attachments/assets/94324392-6c0e-4f7a-82b9-3ebad7df3e99)![image](./https://github.com/user-attachments/assets/ab4b1519-0776-481c-bc25-99ffa7f90156)